 What to Look for in an Investment Partner

-One significant metric to consider is the number of loans a potential partner has funded.
+One significant metric to consider is the number of real estate loans a potential partner has funded.
 A low number might indicate that the organization is just getting up and running, which may be a sign that you should use caution.
 A high number usually indicates that the company has been around for several years, but it may also indicate that the firm is engaged in rapid-fire lending, which can be disastrous.

 You’ll want to compare the number of loans funded with the firm’s length of time in the industry to get a good feel here.
 There’s nothing technically wrong with choosing a startup, but there’s a lot to be said for the stability and peace of mind that comes from working with an industry veteran.
 Finally, a significant number of loans made over a short period could be a warning sign.